vesuvius-sys/TWK3R/README.md

 Yes, TWK3R requires Administrator privileges to function.

 **Does TWK3R need an installer?**
 No — it's portable.
 Extract the archive and run `TWK3R.exe` as Administrator.
-Settings are registry-backed; no config files are written elsewhere.
+Config files are written locally to the folder TWK3R runs from — nothing is scattered elsewhere on the system.

 **How is TWK3R licensed for Pro?**
-One license per PC, billed yearly.
+One license per PC, billed yearly at $4.99.
+This is also the only reason Pro ever touches the network — it checks that your license is active.
+Nothing about you is stored by that check.

 **Does TWK3R check files against VirusTotal itself?**
 No — TWK3R doesn't have a VirusTotal API integration.
-Hopefully we can change that with your support!
+Hopefully that changes with your support!
+For now, the "check on VirusTotal" option opens the relevant hash lookup in your default browser, where you can review it yourself on VirusTotal's site.

-**Is Free fully offline?**
+**Is Free really fully offline?**
 Yes.
 Free makes no network calls at all — no telemetry, no update checks, nothing.
 All config is stored locally in the folder TWK3R runs from.

 **What's the difference between Free and Pro?**